tchar/pushbots/README.md

 ```bash
 python -m tests.run
 ```
-If you want help on how to run tests type:
+If you want help on how to run tests, type:
 ```bash
 python -m tests.run -h
 ```